 There was simply no link at all between the tasks that clearly required lots of skills, and the rate being cast in stone!

 Since I have no permanent and unlimited supply of WiFi, I rely on purchased data bundles for my online activities.
-This client’s rate therefore, could barely cover for the hourly data consumption.
+This client’s rate, therefore, could barely cover for the hourly data consumption.
 Now you know where I’m coming from.
+That was then though, I’m lucky to be currently WiFi-enabled!

-So I closed my eyes briefly , and adjusted my laptop’s screen positon.
-As a writer, your eyes can sometimes poke fun at your intelligence.
+So I closed my eyes briefly and adjusted my laptop’s screen position.
+As a writer, your eyes can sometimes poke fun at your screen intelligence!

 Opening my eyes, I put my eyeglasses down, moved closer to the screens for a closer look.
 You see clearer when you move closer, right?
 The words were still there, starring at my stary eyes!